As Ivory Coast heads to polls, many left out of economic boom

 “Once you get more jobs in the cities and with the youth, then you have a faster perception that everyone is sharing equitably,” he told Reuters in an interview this week.

-“We have the policies now, we have the programs, we have the financing.
+“We have the policies now, we have the programmes, we have the financing.
 It’s the implementation we really have to concentrate on.”

 If he wins re-election this weekend, as expected, Ouattara will have to move quickly.